We believe Aquatech’s Dynamic X8 (previously called “Hydrotherm”) is the best value heat pump hot water unit on the market.

 1. Aquatech Dynamic X8 Cost

-A Dynamic X8 through Powrhouse costs around $2,000 fully installed (assuming customers are eligible for the Solar Victoria rebate).
-This price includes a plumber to disconnect and remove the existing unit, an electrician to wire the unit to the switchboard and Powrhouse to coordinate the installation and claim rebates and incentives on your behalf.
-Installation may cost higher if the unit will be in a new location, if wiring costs extra or if there is no more room on the switchboard.
+A standard installation includes a plumber to disconnect and remove the existing unit, an electrician to wire the unit to the switchboard and Powrhouse to coordinate the installation and claim rebates and incentives on your behalf.
+Pricing will be lower if we don’t need an electrician (that is, we can plug the unit into an existing power point) and will be higher if the unit will be installed in a new location, if wiring costs extra or if there is no more room on the switchboard.

 We’d describe this price as mid range.
 It’s at the lower end of the more affordable units (eg: iStore, Apricus, Haier, Rinnai) and considerably lower than the premium units (eg: Sanden, Reclaim).
 It’s more expensive than what we think are poorer quality units like Emerald, Ecogenica, Enviroheat.